Module leader: Phil McCash

 15/ Integration into existing and/or future working context.

 Summary of teaching

-30 hours of blended learning consisting predominantly of intensive, residential workshops with further materials provided via a virtual learning environment supported by online module reading and webinar support.
+30 hours of blended synchronous and asynchronous resources and intensive workshops and group tutorial in online and/or face-to-face format.
 The workshop is advertised in the AGCAS training calendar as Employability and Career Development Learning.

 Module timing and duration

-Usually runs once a year in January.
+Usually runs once a year.
 Details in AGCAS training calendar.

 5000 word work-based project.